Eating Disorder:

 of Loved Ones with Eating Disorders

 Doctors are often undertrained in eating disorders, and these illnesses require specialized care.
-Yet with theright support, a caregiver is in a powerful position to help guide their loved one towards healing.
+With the right support, a caregiver is in a powerful position to help guide their loved one towards healing.

 Let’s step off the eggshells and get to work.